dodie/vim-disapprove-deep-indentation/README.md

 ![Disapproval in action](https://github.com/dodie/vim-disapprove-deep-indentation/blob/master/tty.gif "Disapproval")

 By default, it shows ```ಠ_ಠ``` at the beginning of each line that is indented at least 5 levels.
-It can be configured by with the following variables (setting them to 0 disables the feature):
+It can be configured with the following variables (setting them to 0 disables the feature):

 ```
 let g:LookOfDisapprovalTabThreshold=5